Argentina: Sport

 Pato is the national sport, an ancient horseback game locally originated in the early 1600s and predecessor of horseball.

 The most popular sport is football.
-Along with Brazil and France, the men's national team is the only one to have won the most important international triplet: World Cup, Confederations Cup, and the Olympic Gold Medal.
-It has also won 15 Copas América, 7 Pan American Gold Medals and many other trophies.
-Alfredo Di Stéfano, Diego Maradona and Lionel Messi are among the best players in the game's history.
+Along with Brazil, Germany and France, the men's national team is the only one to have won each of the World Cup (in 1978, 1986 and 2022), Confederations Cup, and the Olympic gold.
+They have also won 16 Copas América, 7 Pan American Gold Medals and many other trophies.
+Alfredo Di Stéfano, Diego Maradona and Lionel Messi are widely considered to be among the best players in the game's history.

 The country's women's field hockey team Las Leonas, is one of the world's most successful with four Olympic medals, two World Cups, a World League and seven Champions Trophy.
-Luciana Aymar is recognized as the best female player in the history of the sport, being the only player to have received the FIH Player of the Year Award eight times.
+Luciana Aymar is recognised as the best female player in the history of the sport, being the only player to have received the FIH Player of the Year Award eight times.

 Basketball is a very popular sport.
 The men's national team is the only one in the FIBA Americas zone that has won the quintuplet crown: World Championship, Olympic Gold Medal, Diamond Ball, Americas Championship, and Pan American Gold Medal.
 It has also conquered 13 South American Championships, and many other tournaments.
 Emanuel Ginóbili, Luis Scola, Andrés Nocioni, Fabricio Oberto, Pablo Prigioni, Carlos Delfino and Juan Ignacio Sánchez are a few of the country's most acclaimed players, all of them part of the NBA.
 Argentina hosted the Basketball World Cup in 1950 and 1990.